szkkng/juzi/README.md

 WIP: [JUCE](https://github.com/juce-framework/JUCE) using the [Zig](https://ziglang.org/) build system

-Currently, only basic macOS builds of console apps, GUI apps, and audio plugins (VST3 and standalone) are supported, and only some JUCE modules have been implemented so far (currently just enough to build the included examples).
-The examples build and run, but many configuration fields are still missing, and their behavior hasn’t been fully verified yet.
+Current limitations:

+- Only macOS builds are supported.
+- Plugin formats are limited to VST3 and Standalone.
+- Only the JUCE modules required for the included examples are implemented.
+- Many configuration fields are still missing.

 ## Usage